inklu/GPDB/README.md

 Example of typing LOCATION ('gpfdist://mdw:8081/*.txt') - mdw is a docker service name of the master host by default

 # PXF
 It can be enabled by using gpdb:pxf image from Dockerfile_PXF.
-It depends on pxf-gp6-6.3.0-2-ubuntu18.04-amd64.deb which can be downloaded from https://network.pivotal.io/products/pivotal-gpdb/ or can be build from source https://github.com/greenplum-db/pxf
+It depends on pxf-gp6-6.3.0-2-ubuntu18.04-amd64.deb which can be downloaded from https://network.pivotal.io/products/pivotal-gpdb/ or can be built from source https://github.com/greenplum-db/pxf

 $PXF_HOME=/usr/local/pxf-gp6